bfuoco/archive-webrtc-devops/readme.md

 Terraform does not currently have the ability to change the name servers for a registered domain name; this must be done through the AWS web console or command line interface.
 Because of this limitation, you must perform a few extra steps.

-*Note, this may change.
-We may modify Terraform to take a set of nameservers instead, which alleviates this problem.*

 #### Create a Re-usable Delegation Set